 - Pancakes: Soft pancakes sweetened with bananas work wonders on those swollen gums and are readily accepted.
 Check the recipe for oats pancake in my post on baby led weaning breakfast ideas.
-Another family favorite is the wheat and ragi pancake I featured in my post on getting the toddler to eat healthily.
+Another family favorite is the wheat and ragi pancake I featured in my post on getting toddlers to eat healthily.

 - Pasta and noodles: Another food that won’t be rejected even during the teething phase.
-Make the pasta dish calorie dense by cooking in a coconut based gravy or making a smooth pesto sauce from almonds.
+Make the pasta dish calorie dense by cooking in a coconut-based gravy or making a smooth pesto sauce from almonds.

 - Avocados: When all fails plain avocados do the trick.
 Avocados are soft and easy on the gums filled with healthy fats.
 For older toddlers add a pinch of Himalayan pink salt to flavor the avocados.

 In my next post, I will write about some natural remedies for teething.
-A combination of good home remedies and home cooked teething foods can help you tide through this phase with confidence.
+A combination of good home remedies and home-cooked teething foods can help you tide through this phase with confidence.
 Until next time, Ciao!